 Our program offers high-quality instruction in standards-based curriculum and individualized programs and services specific to student needs.
-Some of the benefits include: smaller class sizes, psychological support services, a structured, leveled program based in best practices for behavior, individualized academic supports, and frequent parent communication.
+Some of the benefits include: smaller class sizes, psychological support services, a structured, leveled program based in best practices for behavior, individualized academic supports, and with frequent parent communication.

 Additionally, the facility at the former Eastside Elementary School campus in Oroville City Elementary School District is ideally located for student activities in the local area, including but not limited to: community-based instruction; recreational and leisure activities; arts and music instruction; animal husbandry; community service projects; and transportation / mobility instruction.

 The instructional model of BASES Learning Center, "Home of the Bulldogs," is based on the knowledge that some students are not readily able to manage the social, emotional, and academic challenges of the comprehensive public school campus without appropriate supports and services.
-In the BASES classrooms, students have access to a wide variety of instruction.
+In BASES classrooms, students have access to a wide variety of instruction.
 BASES meets general education standards for all students, and offers the courses necessary for secondary students to fulfill graduation requirements for a high school diploma.
 Here is a representative list of subjects and example lessons:

 Social Skills (e.g. Nurtured Heart Approach)